 In January 2003, the FASB issued FASB Interpretation Number, or FIN, 46, "Consolidation of Variable Interest Entities," an interpretation of ARB 51.
 FIN 46 addresses consolidation of variable interest entities, which are entities in which equity investors do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 FIN 46 is effective immediately for variable interest entities created after January 31, 2003, and for variable interest entities in which an enterprise obtains an interest after that date.
 In October 2003, the FASB deferred to the fourth quarter of 2003 from the third quarter the implementation date of FIN 46 with respect to variable interest entities in which a variable interest was acquired before February 1, 2003.
 In December 2003, the FASB issued a revision to FIN 46, known as FIN 46R, to clarify certain provisions and exempt certain entities from its requirements.
 In addition, FIN 46R deferred to the first quarter of 2004 application of its provisions to certain entities in which a variable interest was acquired prior to February 1, 2003.
-FIN 46 may be applied prospectively with a cumulative effect adjustment as of the date on which it is first applied or by restating previously issued financial statements with a cumulative effect adjustment as of the beginning of the first year restated.
+FIN 46 may be applied prospectively with a cumulative effect adjustment as of the beginning of the first year restated.
 Since we do not have any variable interest entities, the adoption of FIN 46 and FIN 46R will not have an impact on our financial position or results of operations.